Marvel: Ultimate Alliance: Console-specific differences

 The re-released versions of the game on the Xbox One, PlayStation 4 and Microsoft Windows via Steam are based on the Xbox 360 version of the game.
-Initially, these versions only contained the base roster and characters and missions found in the PlayStation 3 and Xbox 360 versions.
+Initially, these versions only contained the base roster and missions found in the PlayStation 3 and Xbox 360 versions.
 On August 30, 2016, an update was released for all three versions which contained the eight downloadable characters and exclusive missions, bringing the re-release more in line with the Xbox 360 Gold Edition.

 Game Boy Advance

 The Game Boy Advance version of Ultimate Alliance features significant differences from the other console versions.
-Most notably, the basic gameplay takes the form of a 2D side-scrolling beat’em up game with minor RPG elements, such as the ability to alter the player characters' stats.
+Most notably, the basic gameplay takes the form of a 2D side-scrolling beat 'em up game with minor RPG elements, such as the ability to alter the player characters' stats.
 The graphics are simplified for this system and the selection of characters has also been reduced.
 Some additional gameplay modes were added to this version of the game including a S.H.I.E.L.D.
 Simulator, Time Challenges, Scavenger Hunts, and a Survival mode.
 Teams for this port consist of three characters and a non-playable fourth character called a "striker", who can be summoned to perform a powerful attack directed toward on-screen enemies.